mdn/content/files/en-us/web/css/content/index.md

 {{EmbedLiveSample('Element_replacement_with_gradient', '100%', 200)}}

 Check the [browser compatibility chart](#browser-compatibility).
-All browsers support gradients and all browsers support replacing elements with images, but not all browsers correctly render gradients when set as a `content` value.
+All browsers support gradients and all browsers support replacing elements with images, but not all browsers support gradients as a `content` value and not all browsers support alt text on replacements.
+If the browser displays a box with no gradient, replacing elements is supported, but gradients are not supported as a content replacement value.
+If the element is replaced with a striped gradient, the browser supports both.

 ### Element replacement with `image-set()`